MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-waterfall-charts.md

 Waterfall charts show a running total as Power BI adds and subtracts values.
 They're useful for understanding how an initial value (like net income) is affected by a series of positive and negative changes.

-The columns are color coded so you can quickly tell increases and decreases.
+The columns are color coded so you can quickly notice increases and decreases.
 The initial and the final value columns often [start on the horizontal axis](https://support.office.com/article/Create-a-waterfall-chart-in-Office-2016-for-Windows-8de1ece4-ff21-4d37-acd7-546f5527f185#BKMK_Float "start on the horizontal axis"), while the intermediate values are floating columns.
-Because of this "look", waterfall charts are also called bridge charts.
+Because of this style, waterfall charts are also called bridge charts.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qKRZPBnaUXM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>